Media, Music, and Dance Performed for the

-Musical Theatre about persons of the World War I
+100-year Commemoration of World War I

 The work is rooted in the local landscape of trees, river, and sky, and follows the journey of the shepherd as he becomes a soldier facing his own mortality.
 Dance and theatre elements will culminate with the reading of the names of local soldiers lost in the battles of World War I, one hundred years ago.

 Paul Godwin (USA) & Miguel Noya (Venezuela), also known as DOGON, have been composing, recording, and performing electro-acoustic music since 1981.
-Continuing their trans-national collaboration of 37 years, Godwin & Noya combine electro-acoustic music with voice and choir in surround sound.
+Continuing their trans-national collaboration of over 35 years, Godwin & Noya combine electro-acoustic music with voice and choir in surround sound.
 Multi-media artist, Ameera (A.E.
 Godwin), combines visual projections and performance.

 "Guardador", a musical work from Eu sou tamanho do que vejo, in which a young keeper of sheep walks the Alentejo.

 "When I Die", a musical work from Eu sou tamanho do que vejo, a vision of death and reunion.

 Working alongside longtime collaborators and composers, MIguel Noya and Paul Godwin, I created this series of videos and stills integrated into the theatrical performance.

 Much gratitude to all the supporters:

 Ludger van der Eerden and Carolien van der Laan